aibek22/turing_pattern/README.md

 ### Code organisation:
 - `figure_5.jpynb` - tutorial on how to generate circular scatter plot and corresponding kernel density estimations of eigenvalues in the complex plan with examples
-- `figure_6.jpynb` - tutorial on how to generate
+- `figure_6.jpynb` - tutorial on how to generate:
-  - a) percentage of stable random matrices vs radius γ
+  - a) % of stable random matrices vs radius γ plot
+  - b) % of stable random matrices turning unstable with diffusion vs radius γ plot
+  - c) % of Turing instabilities vs raidus γ plot
+  - d) % of Turing 1 instabilities vs raidus γ plot
 - `figure_7.jpynb` - tutorial
 - `figure7_re_v5.py` - script
 - `figure_8.jpynb` - tutorial